Who I am

 Flooding the Beach was a collaboration with Peter Sforza, the Director of the Center for Geospatial Information Technology at Virginia Tech.
 Since it's premiere, it has also been presented as part of my Keynote Address at the Virginia Tech Research Symposium and at the Moss Arts Center.

-Feel free to take a moment and listen.
+Feel free to take a moment and listen and/or watch.

 This was a project I was part of at Arizona State University, directed by Liz Lerman.
 It was in this show that "Laser" and Pisa Drop both premiered.
 This video was put together to explain more of the project.